Primary and Secondary Structures - Meteorites

 .

-Nodules in iron meteorites can be either primary or secondary structures.
+Nodules in iron meteorites can be classified as either primary or secondary structures.

-Primary nodules form during the initial solidification of the meteorite’s parent body and can consist of kamacite, taenite, troilite and occasionally schreibersite.
+Primary nodules originate during the initial solidification of the meteorite's parent body.
+They are typically composed of kamacite, taenite, troilite, and occasionally schreibersite, reflecting the early mineral assemblage of the cooling mass.

-Physically, ranging in size from a millimeter to 10 cm or more, nodules are often individually layered in the sense of a rounded or elongated core of troilite/graphite, surrounded with layers or rims of schreibersite and often followed by cohenite precipitating from carbon and forming more massive rims.
+This mineral suite appears in most meteoritic nodules, though sometimes only as isolated grains.
+Physically, nodules vary from a millimeter to over 10 cm in size and often exhibit a layered structure.
+This typically includes a rounded or elongated core of troilite or graphite, enveloped by rims of schreibersite, and frequently followed by more massive rims.
 Sulfides like troilite can be trapped in elongated interstices in the cooling metal.
 From there, the nucleation of schreibersite and cohenite would precipitate into rims around the troilite/graphite "core".

 {short description of image}